Roster moves are the nature of Triple A baseball and the Buffalo Bisons absorbed plenty over the past 24 hours.

 There were seven roster moves over the past day, shuffling the lineups from the Toronto Blue Jays to the Bisons to the New Hampshire Fisher Cats.

 Here’s how it shook out in the Toronto organization this weekend:

-Meanwhile, already with the Herd for Saturday’s 5-2 loss to the Louisville Bats at Coca-Cola field were starting pitcher Casey Lawrence and infielder Ryan Schimpf, just promoted from the Double-A New Hampshire Fisher Cats.
-Also in the lineup was Melky Mesa, making his second straight in the outfield after being promoted from New Hampshire on April 30.
+Meanwhile, already with the Herd for Saturday’s 5-2 loss to the Louisville Bats at Coca-Cola Field were starting pitcher Casey Lawrence and infielder Ryan Schimpf, just promoted from Double-A New Hampshire.
+Also in the lineup was Melky Mesa, making his second straight start in the outfield after being promoted from New Hampshire on April 30.

 The move involving Norris happened early on Friday.
 The move with Pompey came late Friday night.

 The outfielder from Mississauga has struggled at times with the Blue Jays this season.
 In 23 games with Toronto he hit .193 (16 of 83) with six doubles, two home runs and six runs batted in.
 His low offensive output was compounded by iffy defense in center field.

 The telltale sign that the 22-year-old Pompey needed some Triple A time came April 19, when he had a particularly difficult game in a 5-2 loss to the Atlanta Braves in Rogers Centre.

 “I’ve found ever since the season started I’ve been playing somewhat scared just because I don’t want to make a mistake,” Pompey said to Toronto reporters after the game.

 He won the Opening Day spot out of spring training after sprinting through the Blue Jays system last year.
 Pompey started 2014 in Class-A Dunedin, moved on to New Hampshire, then played the final 12 games of the season with the Bisons, hitting .358 (19 for 53) with five doubles, five RBIs and six stolen bases.